Articles on Breast Cancer

 - Age: The chances of breast cancer increase as one gets older.

 - Family history: The risk of breast cancer is higher among women who have relatives with the disease.
 Having a close relative with the disease (sister, mother, daughter) doubles a woman's risk.

-- Personal history: Having a breast cancer diagnosis in one breast increases the risk of cancer in the other breast or the chance of an additional cancer in the original breast.
+- Personal history: Having a breast cancer diagnosis in one breast increases the risk of cancer in the other breast or the chance of additional cancer in the original breast.

 - Women diagnosed with certain benign (non-cancerous) breast conditions have an increased risk of breast cancer.
-These include atypical hyperplasia, a condition in which there is abnormal proliferation of breast cells but no cancer has developed.
+These include atypical hyperplasia, a condition in which there is an abnormal proliferation of breast cells but no cancer has developed.